Harchvertelol/Dangerous-Dave-2-Modification-Edition/README.md

 This project has a repository on the sourceforge (I created it in 2013 year), but it is currently not supported there.
 Link: https://sourceforge.net/projects/dd2moded/

 # Attention
-Almost all English texts in the accompanying files (documentation, redame, changes) are translated automatically, therefore, most likely, they contain any inconsistencies or incidents.
+Almost all English texts in the accompanying files (documentation, readme, changes) are translated automatically, therefore, most likely, they contain any inconsistencies or incidents.

 # About versions
 Warning: game versions 0.2 and 0.3 do not have source code and are laid out with empty source code archives.
 This is due to the fact that initially the project was not on the repository, and its source code was not saved from version to version.